pbougie/dismissible_blocks/README.markdown

 # DismissibleBlocks

 ## Overview
-**DismissibleBlocks** is a Ruby on Rails engine that allows for dismissible blocks of HTML code whose state is saved in the database per user.
+[DismissibleBlocks](https://github.com/pbougie/dismissible_blocks) is a simple gem for [Ruby on Rails](http://rubyonrails.org/) projects to add blocks of content to a webpage that can be dismissed by the user.
+Dismissed blocks are remembered and persisted to the database using [Ajax](https://en.wikipedia.org/wiki/Ajax_%28programming%29).
+DismissibleBlocks is ORM agnostic and works with MySQL, PostgreSQL, MongoDB, etc.

 ## Installation